 SALSA will deploy a wide array of scientific instruments in order to explore the biological, geochemical, and hydrological dynamics of Mercer Subglacial Lake .

-Water column conductivity and temperature will be measured in situ using a Seabird CTD lowered through the borehole.
-More comprehensive CT measurements of the water away from the borehole will be made using a ROV that will also take 4k hi-resolution video of the bottom of the ice sheet and surficial sediments.
-Water from the lake will be collected using a WTS-LV (large volume water transfer system) to filter concentrate particles as small as 0.2 microns for DNA sequencing.
-Bulk water for experiments and physical/chemical measurements will be obtained from the lake along with 10L Niskin bottles.
-Basal ice cores from the 10-20 m of ice closest to the ice sheet base will be collectedusing a hot water corer that was successfully used during the WISSARD project.
-Shallow sediment samples (less than 8 m) will be collected using a multicoring system; porewater will be obtained using Rhizon samplers throughout the core.
+Water column conductivity and temperature will be measured in situ using a Seabird CTD lowered through the borehole and into the lake.
+More comprehensive CT measurements of the water away from the borehole will be made using the Deep SCINI ROV that will also take 4k hi-resolution video of the bottom of the ice sheet and surficial sediments.
+Particulate matter from the lake will be collected in situ using a McLane WTS-LV (large volume water transfer system) to filter concentrate particles as small as 0.2 microns for DNA sequencing.
+Bulk water for experiments and physical/chemical measurements will be obtained from the lake using 10L Niskin bottles.
+Basal ice cores from the 10-20 m of ice closest to the ice sheet base will be collected using a hot water corer.
+Shallow sediment samples (less than 1 m) will be collected using a UWITEK multicoring system; porewater will be obtained from the cores using Rhizon samplers throughout the core.
 Deeper sediments will be obtained from a free fall gravity corer.